ryanmio/kenya-nigeria-prep-hallucination-audit/docs/investigation_log.md

 I shared these concerns with Audere via email.
 To my surprise and their credit, CEO Dino Rech responded almost immediately.
 He very politely thanked me for bringing this to their attention and said he would look into it.
 He also offered to make time to discuss the report and any themes I'm concerned about.
 This is a very positive sign and I look forward to the conversation.
 In my reply, I expressed that I'm a strong advocate of AI in research, but I also believe in human oversight to catch or correct errors before they impact real-world decisions.
 I am very appreciative of their willingness to engage and am hopeful this will lead to a constructive conversation.

 Finally, I purchased a GPTzero subscription, which allowed me to run a full audit in excess of the free tier's 5000 character limit.
-I have exported and committed all of the scans to the `docs/GPTZero_scans` folder.
-I included every scan I ran, even if the result was confidently human-generated, for full transparency.
+I have exported and committed all of the scans to the `docs/GPTZero_scans` folder. ~~I included every scan I ran, even if the result was confidently human-generated, for full transparency.~~ Note that I had to remove scans of journal entries for copyright compliance, but all other scans are included for transparency.

+---

+## Entry 12: July 5, 2025 - Author Responds

+Yesterday afternoon (July 4) I finally received a direct email reply from one of the authors in response to the concerns I first raised on June 25.
+They state that they have already sent a detailed explanation to *The Lancet HIV* editors and that they "welcomes critical engagement," but characterises my escalation to Duke University as "inappropriate and bordering on harassment."
+They further warn that if my "behavior continues" they will be **forced to seek legal counsel**.

+I replied within thirty minutes, clarifying that:
+* My critique is strictly evidence-based and unrelated to their identity, politics, or background.
+* Routing potential publication-integrity issues through the journal and Duke's Office of Scientific Integrity is the *recommended* procedure, not harassment.
+(See [Duke's policy](https://myresearchpath.duke.edu/topics/misconduct-research) stating "Any individual with concerns about possible research misconduct should report the matter to the misconduct review officer (MRO)")
+* Threatening legal action against documented, good-faith scientific critique risks chilling open discourse.

+I reiterated my willingness to correct any factual misunderstandings and thanked them for their contributions.

+Given the potential for legal action, I temporarily made this repo private while I reviewed and disclaimed any potential legal liability.
+During this review, I removed any mention of the author's name other than bylines, added legal disclaimers to several files, and removed any potentially copyrighted content.

+I remain open to correcting any factual misunderstandings, and eagerly await the journal's formal response.
+Until then, I will continue to maintain a professional, evidence-focused tone regardless of any legal posture.

 ---